alfonsom3/docker-workshop/lab-02/README.md

 ![Gitlab Creds](lab-02/images/img08.png)

-> ##### That's it for Lab 2, in the next lab we'll be setting up Gitlab and deploying our first microservice application.
+> ##### That's it for this lab, in Lab 3 we'll be setting up Gitlab and deploying our first microservice application.

 @todo - Add link to next lab